odioski/RADICO/DEVELOPMENT_SESSION_SUMMARY.md

 🎯 **Complete documentation suite** with tutorials and examples
 🎯 **Enterprise-ready error handling** and user experience

-The implementation maintains **100% backward compatibility** while providing **modern Linux compatibility** and **professional-grade features** that make RADICA suitable for both personal use and enterprise environments.
+The implementation maintains **100% backward compatibility** while providing **modern Linux compatibility** and **professional-grade features** that make RADICO suitable for both personal use and enterprise environments.

 **All testing completed successfully** with real-world validation on actual network interfaces, confirming that the ethernet detection fix properly identifies `enp1s0: enabled / traffic` status.